Author's Guide

 Extended abstract submissions

 An extended abstract lays out in a concise fashion the methodology and use cases of the work presented at the conference.
-It should be at most one page of content excluding references.
+It should be at most two pages of content including references.
 The format is similar to a standard JOSS paper.

 Full paper submissions